Years 7 & 8

-Year 7 is the first year of this compulsory one-to-one program.
-We seek to provide the best tools for our students and in 2015 all Year 7 students were issued with a Microsoft Surface Pro 3 that they can use as a standard laptop and as a touch screen tablet and digital tablet pen.
+We seek to provide the best tools for our students and all Year 7 students are issued with a touch screen laptop they can use as a standard laptop and as a touch screen tablet and digital tablet pen.
 Our students and teachers love the flexibility that these devices offer that allows them to be used in innovative ways across all subjects.

 Teaching ICT Skills